voxel51/eta/README.md

 ```

 Lite installation omits submodules and other large dependencies that are not
 required in order for the core library to function.
+If you use an ETA feature
+that requires additional dependencies (e.g., `ffmpeg` or `tensorflow`), you
+will be prompted to install the relevant packages.

 ### Developer installation